How to Cheer on the Griz Like a Local

 Where should I park?

 You can purchase parking through UM's site (you can even get season parking with the purchase of your season tickets), though spaces are based on availability.
 Otherwise, street parking is the name of the game.
 Luckily, Missoula is a very flat and walkable town, and parking away from the stadium only gives you the chance to stroll through downtown or along the Riverfront Trail system on the way to campus.
-Residential parking and parking in the downtown district is acceptable, but steer clear of business parking (like Albertson's) and campus parking, as most lots are pre-pay lots.
+Residential parking and parking in the downtown district are acceptable, but steer clear of business parking (like Albertson's) and campus parking, as most lots are pre-pay lots.
 Or, skip the struggle of parking altogether and take one of the University of Montana game day shuttles.

 Where can I tailgate?

 Tailgating is allowed in various locations on the University of Montana's campus, and cars will need a special tailgating permit to enter the tailgating area.
 Open container is allowed in designated tailgating zones but not allowed on the rest of campus or in the stadium.
+If you are looking to join the party rather than host, check out the GSA Tailgate Party, open to all fans, located northwest of the stadium.
+The tailgate runs two hours before kickoff and continues through the first 15 minutes of halftime with food and beverages available for purchase.

 Where can I watch the Griz game in Missoula?